Michael Robinson

 Found Objects is made with a wide range of instrumental sounds spread over two contrasting movements.

-The Forest is the last of ten multi-movement pieces I composed for the second Meruvina incarnation.
+The Forest is the last of ten multi-movement pieces I composed for the second Meruvina incarnation, a format originally inspired by Piano Sonatas of Ludwig van Beethoven.
 Like the preceding works, it features a variety of instrumental timbres, textures, speeds, intensities and moods, brought together into an individual shape.

 Green Palms is a meditation composed while living in Kapalua, Maui.
 It was inspired by the palm trees growing around a nearby pool.